 Quarterback Taylor Heinicke starts the 2021 season behind Ryan Fitzpatrick on the depth chart.
 But something tells me that before long, Heinicke will get another chance to display the same magic he showed late last season.

 It took a year and a detour into The Spring League, but Bunmi Rotimi is finally back on an NFL roster.
-Gabe Wright is a great run stopper, and the former NFL draft pick is getting another shot.

 Active Roster: RB, Godwin Igwebuike (Seattle Dragons), LS, Scott Daly (New York Guardians)